ImperialCollegeLondon/HDL_Editor/README.md

 ## Introduction

-The application is designed to generate structured Verilog HDL (Hardware Description Language) code for FPGA devices.
-The design, or the Verilog code is fully synchronous.
+The application is designed to generate structured `Verilog HDL` (Hardware Description Language) code for FPGA devices.
+The output Verilog code is fully synchronous.

-The application is implemented in F#.
-The source code is transpiled to JavaScript by the Fable compiler and bundled by webpack.
-The result JavaScript code runs under the Electron framework with GUI set by HTML and CSS files.
+The application is implemented in `F#`.
+The source code is transpiled to `JavaScript` by the `Fable` compiler and bundled by `webpack`.
+The result JavaScript code runs under the `Electron` framework with GUI set by HTML and CSS files.

+The application uses `JointJS`, a drawing library implemented in JavaScript, to handle the graphical design interface.

 ## Feature

-The software is a fully graphical FPGA hardware design tool.
-For creating custom logic blocks, user can either fill in truth tables to generate a standalone block, or connect different logic blocks together to form a higher level block.
+The software is a graphical design tool for FPGA hardware design.
+For creating custom logic blocks, user can either fill in truth tables to generate standalone blocks, or connect different logic blocks together to form a higher level block.

 The application is designed to be cross-platform, either for production use or development purposes.

+Although the source code is in `F#`, interop with JavaScript is made possible by `Fable`.

 ## Code Structure

-The F# source code is placed in three projects and transpiled to JavaScript.
+The F# source code is placed in three projects and transpiled to three pieces of JavaScript code.
+Each piece of JavaScript code consists of two files: one minimized file and one mapping file.

 The electron main process handles tasks such as creating windows and providing browser-like platform to run the code.
+Each Electron application instance can has only one main process.

-The electron renderer process handles such as GUI update and user interaction.
+The electron renderer process handles tasks such as GUI update and user interaction.
+The number of renderer processes is not limited in one Electron application instance.

 The two kinds of processes can communicate with each other via IPC (Inter-Process Communication) calls or via the Remove module, which is a one way communication from the renderer process to the main process.